-A typical customer onboarding SuccessBLOC will look similar to our example given below.
+Using SuccessBLOCs gives you a roadmap that sets you and your customers up for success.
+Typical customer onboarding SuccessBLOCs will look similar to our examples given below.
 You can configure them for your own use, creating a measurable, effective system tailored to your business needs.

 We measure success for the customer and success for the business